handshake-org/hs-miner/README.md

 algorithm.

-Any other implementations of Cuckoo Cycle found in Handshake projects (hskd & libhsk) are hand-written.
+Any other implementations of Cuckoo Cycle found in Handshake projects (hskd & hnsd) are hand-written.
 They follow the logic of Tromp's code, but are clean reimplementations (one in javascript and the other in C).

 [1]: https://github.com/tromp